 The following policies and procedures pertain to flexibly scheduled course sections only:

-- Course sections with a beginning and/or ending date different than the first and last days of the regular semester schedule are considered flexibly scheduled.
+- Course sections with a beginning and/or ending date different than the first and last days of the regular (15-week) semester schedule are considered flexibly scheduled.
 Flexibly scheduled course sections are typically identified in the course schedule with alphabetical section designations.

 - A student may enter a flexibly scheduled course section by the date established as the Last Day to Add for that course section.
 Registration after the date established as the Last Day to Add for that flexibly scheduled course section is not permitted.